eunice-pereira/eunice-pereira/README.md

 ![](github-banner.jpg)

 I'm passionate about learning to code, excited to create technology to inspire people, and build community.
-I'm looking forward to expanding my knowledge in Python, database management, and data visualization in preparation for a career in Data Science! 🤗 📊
 When I'm not coding, I enjoy reading, exploring new plant-based recipes, and improving my chess skills.

 - 💻 Full Stack Developer graduate from DigitalCrafts.
-- 🙇🏻‍♀️ I’m currently learning React.
+- 🙇🏻‍♀️ I’m currently practicing React and Python.
 - 💬 Send me a message, I'd love to collaborate!
-- 📄 Resume (TBD)
+- 📄 www.EunicePereira.com

 ### Connect with me: